kipcole9/money/README.md

 * `callback_module` defines a module that follows the `Money.ExchangeRates.Callback` behaviour whereby the function `rates_retrieved/2` is invoked after every successful retrieval of exchange rates.
 The default is `Money.ExchangeRates.Callback`.

 * `log_failure` defines the log level at which api retrieval errors are logged.
-The default is `:warn`.
+The default is `:warning`.

 * `log_success` defines the log level at which successful api retrieval notifications are logged.
 The default is `nil` which means no logging.